Turmus

 The War Continues.

 With the esteemed approval of the Ubar, Turmus is proud to announce a magnificent parade to celebrate the Warriors, Defenders, Aiders, and Militia of Turmus and Genesian Port to build morale.
-This grand event will take place on Sunday, August 25th at 12:00 PM SLT and 3:30 PM SLT.

 These parades are dedicated to honoring those who valiantly protect us in the ongoing war against our enemies and to uplift the morale of all citizens of our allied cities.
 We are calling upon participants from all ranks—city rulers, warriors, aiders, defenders, and militia members of Turmus and Genesian Port—to join us in this celebration.
-If you wish to participate, please contact Bea Lael (lifepath) or Willi Mycles (willilicious.georgette) immediately.
+If you wish to participate, please contact Bea Lael or Willi Mycles immediately.

 For those unable to participate in person, you may have a picture of yourself carried in the parade, or designate someone to walk in your place.
 This is an In Character Parade, so please ensure there are no modern balloons or vehicles.
 Imagine a medieval parade with bosk-drawn carriages and handmade floats.